conda/conda-package-streaming/README.md

 # conda-package-streaming

+An efficient library to read from new and old format .conda and .tar.bz2 conda packages.

 Download conda metadata from packages without transferring entire file.
 Get metadata from local `.tar.bz2` packages without reading entire files.